-Her latest children's novel The Christmas Pig, a standalone adventure story about a boy's love for his most treasured thing and how far he will go to find it, is out now.
+Her latest children's novel The Christmas Pig, is a standalone adventure story about a boy's love for his most treasured thing and how far he will go to find it.

 J.K.
 Rowling also writes novels for adults.
 The Casual Vacancy was published in 2012 and adapted for television by the BBC in 2015.
 Under the pseudonym Robert Galbraith, she is also the author of the highly acclaimed 'Strike' crime series, featuring private detective Cormoran Strike and his assistant Robin Ellacott.
 The first of these, The Cuckoo's Calling, was published to critical acclaim in 2013, at first without its author's true identity being known.
 The Silkworm followed in 2014, Career of Evil in 2015, Lethal White in 2018 and Troubled Blood in 2020.
-All five have been adapted for television by the BBC and HBO.
-The sixth book in the series, Ink Black Heart is to be published later this year.
+All of the books have been adapted for television by the BBC and HBO.
+The sixth book in the series, Ink Black Heart, is out now.